Guide, Updated 18 May 2026

 9 min read

 The candidate is the same.
 The car is the same.
 The preparation hours are the same.
 The route is different, and the route is doing most of the work.
-A learner driving through Belvedere's cycle-lane infrastructure and box junctions encounters 3 to 5 times more fault opportunities than a learner driving through Kelso's open Scottish roads.
-Route difficulty explains roughly half of the inter-centre pass rate variation.
+A learner driving through a dense London centre's cycle-lane infrastructure and box junctions encounters several times more fault opportunities than a learner driving through Kelso's open Scottish roads.
+Route difficulty plausibly explains a large share of the inter-centre pass rate variation.

 A UK roundabout sign on a complex urban junction, the kind of feature that drives route difficulty